ldclakmal/ballerina-twitter-module/src/twitter/Module.md

-Connects to Twitter from Ballerina.
+Twitter is what’s happening now.
+Twitter’s developer platform provides many API products, tools, and resources that enable you to harness the power of Twitter's open, global, and real-time communication network.
+This module provide capabilities to connects to Twitter from Ballerina.

 # Module Overview